 Here are several types of special situations that may apply to your homestead declaration claim.
 If you cannot find the information you are looking for or if you have questions about a special situation, please contact us.

-Property Tax Credit: An estate cannot make a Property Tax Credit claim on behalf of a deceased homeowner.
-If a homeowner files a Property Tax Credit claim, but dies prior to April 1, the estate must withdraw the claim using Form HS-122W.
+Property Tax Credit: An estate cannot make a Property Tax Credit on behalf of a deceased homeowner.
+If a homeowner files a Property Tax Credit, but dies prior to April 1, the estate must withdraw the claim using Form HS-122W.
 The estate is responsible to repay any adjustment issued.
-If the homeowner filed a Property Tax Credit claim between January and March 31 and dies after April 1, the commissioner may pay the adjustment to the town on behalf of another member of the household with ownership interest.
+If the homeowner filed a Property Tax Credit between January and March 31 and dies after April 1, the commissioner may pay the adjustment to the town on behalf of another member of the household with ownership interest.

 An estate may continue classification of the property as a homestead until the following April provided the property was the deceased homeowner’s homestead at the time of death and the property is not rented.